Join MIPI

 View MIPI Members in Automotive »

-MASS: Powering the Next Wave of Safety and Automation
+MASS: Powering the Next Wave of Safety, Security and Automation

 Today, automotive technology is advancing faster than ever, and electronic components have never been more central to the design and success of new vehicles.
 Advanced driver-assistance systems (ADAS) and rapidly evolving in-vehicle infotainment (IVI) platforms are the stars of many new models, while autonomous driving systems (ADS) are a major focus of development.
 These innovations require more cameras, sensors, displays and computing resources from a growing ecosystem of suppliers.
 The data interfaces linking components together play an essential role in safety and security, which are core requirements of the new onboard systems.
 Standardization and its promise of interoperability are essential for automotive innovation to flourish.